Ellen McCormack: Career

 On July 14, 1975, McCormack filed with the Federal Election Commission to run in the 1976 presidential primary, and formally announced her candidacy at a news conference in Boston, Massachusetts, on November 16.
-She was the first woman to receive federal matching funds, which she received $244,125 in, and appeared on the ballot in twenty states.
-She ran on an exclusively pro-life platform, and won no primaries, but had her name placed into nomination and received 22 votes from delegates at the 1976 Democratic National Convention, and engaged in a debate that also included future President Jimmy Carter.
+She was the first woman to receive federal matching funds (she received $244,125), and appeared on the ballot in twenty states.
+She ran on an exclusively anti-abortion platform, and won no primaries, but had her name placed into nomination and seconded by Erma Clardy Craven and received 22 votes from delegates at the 1976 Democratic National Convention, and engaged in a debate that also included future President Jimmy Carter.

 During the 1980 presidential election, she ran as the presidential nominee of the New York State Right to Life Party, with Carroll Driscoll as her running mate.
 They received 32,327 votes.

 She had been a chairwoman of the New York Right to Life Party, and was their candidate for Lieutenant Governor of New York in 1978.